-Along the canal route, you can view a new photographic exhibition mounted on banners that showcases the artistry of 11 Vaudreuil-Soulanges residents.
-You can also view historical interpretation panels giving more insight into the rich heritage of the region and canal, and see the lighthouses of Pointe-des-Cascades, Coteau-du-Lac and Les Coteaux.
+Along the canal route, you can view historical interpretation panels giving more insight into the rich heritage of the region and canal, and see the lighthouses of Pointe-des-Cascades, Coteau-du-Lac and Les Coteaux.

 Whether you’re driving to Coteau-du-Lac or biking the canal path, a visit at Parc des ancres in Pointe-des-Cascades is a must.
 Located at 76 ch. du Canal, the park is an outdoor museum accessible 365 days a year.
-With a collection of more than 100 anchors — from small to enormous — and other artefacts, it showcases the river and canal’s past.
-This summer, thanks to a collaboration with the Musée régional de Vaudreuil-Soulanges, four guides will help you discover the unique collection free of charge.
-Guides will be on-site until August 15, Wednesday to Sunday, from 10: 30 a.m. until 6 p.m.
-No reservations are necessary.
+With a collection of more than 100 anchors — from small to enormous — and other artifacts, it showcases the river and canal’s past.
+Guided tours of the interpretation centre are offered by appointment during the summer.
 There’s also a small playground nearby and room for the kiddos to run around on the grass.

 Events and activities throughout summer

-This summer, new activities at the western end of the Canal include:
+This summer, activities at the western end of the Canal include:

-- Musical shows, DJ evenings, happy hours, yoga “Zen Saturdays”, moonlight SUP, and SUP-Harp.
+- Musical shows, yoga “Zen Saturdays”, and nautical weekends.